Master hexagonal architecture in Rust

 Although writing async fn will cause your method's return value to be sugared into Future<Output = Result<Author, CreateAuthorError>>, it won't get an automatic Send bound.

-As a result, your Future can't be sent between threads.
+As a result, your future can't be sent between threads.
 For web applications, this is useless.

 Let's spell things out for the compiler!